ladyofcode/precarious-oral-histories-searchable-table/README.md

 I created a script to generate a new data file from a CSV.

 1. Export file as CSV from your spreadsheet software.
-2. Download the zipped folder from GitHub.
+2. Download this repository's zipped folder from GitHub.
 3. Inside the generator subfolder, double-click generator.html to open it in the browser.
 4. Upload the CSV.
 5. Save the data.js file produced.